I’m always looking out for new ways to make extra money on the internet. I come across a LOT of scams, and a small amount of genuine-seeming offers.

 So, is 20 Cogs a scam?

-I read a lot of reviews and found that it has a score of 8.9/10 with over 120 reviews on Trustpilot.
+I read a lot of reviews and found that it has nearly 4,000 reviews and a ranking of ‘Excellent’ on Trustpilot.

 There are a few things to be aware of as you complete the offers:

 A lot of them involve signing up for some kind of free trial or special offer.
 Be very, very careful with any site that wants your bank details and make sure to read the small print.

 One offer, for a lottery syndicate called PlayLottery.com, stated that I only had to pay £1 to join, and that I had to remain a member for 7 days in order for my cog to validate.
 But when I checked the small print on the site, my membership would ‘renew’ only 2 days after signup – for an increased fee of £7.90!

 Another offer was for a credit agency called My Credit Monitor.
 You have to sign up for 1 month free trial, then ‘stay subscribed for 1 full month after your trial ends to validate this offer’.
 That second month will cost you £14.99 – but the offer only pays £10, leaving you £5 out of pocket!